 The one-year Certificate programme deals not only with the obvious focus of food preparation, but explores areas such as Aspects of Nutrition, Food Safety and Sanitation, Culinary and Baking Fundamentals, and Food Service Purchasing.

-The Diploma programme, which is an additional six months after the certificate, builds on these skills with further hands-on, practical training in business, management, food science, and nutrition.
+The Diploma programme, which is an additional year after the certificate, builds on these skills with further hands-on, practical training in business, management, food science, and nutrition.

 * Data from DTCM Vision 2020 Tourism Strategy Update, February 2017